seshusai309/Ecommerce-Cart-Features-/README.md

-### The following project has cart features you can see them in the below video
+### The following project has cart features you can see them from the code i published

 ### username: rahul
 ### password: rahul@2021